davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

-Alongside `build-std`, a `build-std-crate` key will be introduced ([?][rationale-build-std-crate]), which can be used to specify which crates from the standard library is to be built.
+Alongside `build-std`, a `build-std-crate` key will be introduced ([?][rationale-build-std-crate]), which can be used to specify which crates from the standard library are to be built.
 Only "core", "alloc" and "std" are valid values for `build-std-crate`.

 ```toml